-The crowd-sourced monitoring website reported that nine Ukrainian soldiers who had surrendered as prisoner were allegedly shot earlier this week by Russian troops in the Kursk Oblast, according to its report on October 13.
+The crowd-sourced monitoring website Deepstate reported that nine Ukrainian soldiers who had surrendered as prisoner were allegedly shot earlier this week by Russian troops in the Kursk Oblast, according to its report on October 13.

 Deepstate reported that the shootings took place on October 10, citing sources from Ukraine’s First Tank Brigade.